ErraticPattern/obsidian-ideas/2 - Source Material/Masters/heading_1/neuronal circuits/Dopaminergic circuit.md

 ## Dopaminergic circuit

 Nigrostriatal: consists of neurons that project from the substantia nigra to the dorsal striatum, which includes the caudate and putamen.
 It controls movement initiation and fine control of movements; involved in Parkinson’s disease.
-Mesolimbic: Pleasure and reward; Related areas include amygdala and nucleus Accumbens.
+Mesolimbic: Pleasure and reward; Related areas include [[Amygdala]] and nucleus Accumbens.
 Mesocortical: Cognitive control, motivation and emotional response.

 ![](<2 - Source Material/Masters/attachments/Attachment 146.png>) Cognitive Neuroscience, 4 ([[#^comment-0|Comment Unknown Author 1]]) Ed.
 Banich Compton, 2018, Cambridge Univ.
 Press.